NVlabs/planercnn/README.md

 cd ../../

 ```
-Please note that, the Mask R-CNN backbone does not support cuda10.0 and gcc versions higher than 6.
+Please note that, the Mask R-CNN backbone does not support cuda10.0 and gcc versions higher than 7.
+If you have troubles compiling these two libraries, try to downgrade PyTorch to 0.4.0 before compilation and upgrade back to 0.4.1 after compilation.
+You might also want to find more information on their original [repository](https://github.com/multimodallearning/pytorch-mask-rcnn).

 ## Models
 Models are saved under *checkpoint/*.
 You can download our trained model from [here](https://www.dropbox.com/s/yjcg6s57n581sk0/checkpoint.zip?dl=0), and put it under *checkpoint/* if you want to fine-tune it or run inferences.